-ENGL 076 (3 UNITS) VOCABULARY AND IDIOMS FOR ADVANCED ESL 3 Hrs.
-Lec
+ENGL 076 (3 UNITS) VOCABULARY & IDIOMS ADV ESL

 Recommended Preparation: ENGL 095 (Formerly ENGL 4B), ENGL 066 (Formerly ENGL 32), ENGL 075 (Formerly ENGL 22AB) or appropriate placement.

 Designed for the advanced ESL student in an English-only environment, this course is a vocabulary development course which focuses on American idioms in spoken and written language, with attention to dictionary skills, parts of speech, word parts and spelling.

-Designed for the advanced ESL student in an English-only environment, English 076 is a vocabulary development course which focuses on American idioms in spoken and written language, with attention to dictionary skills, parts of speech, word parts and spelling.
 (Nontransferable, nondegree applicable)

-ENGL 084 (3.5 UNITS) READING I: DEVELOPMENT FOR BILINGUALS 3 Hrs.
-Lec 1 Hr.
-Lab
+ENGL 084 (3.5 UNITS) READING I: DEV FOR BIL